Coding for EasyOS

 It is not necessarily required for shell scripting, but certainly

-to compile C/C++/BaCon code, access git and svn repositories,
+to compile C/C++/BaCon/Rust code, access git and svn repositories,

 etc., you will need to have the "devx" SFS loaded.